docksal/ci-agent/README.md

 ## Docksal Sandboxes

-Docksal Sandboxes are continuous integration environments powered by Docksal.
+Docksal Sandboxes are continuous integration environments powered by Docksal and deployed to a [Docksal Sandbox Server](https://github.com/docksal/sandbox-server).
 They can be provisioned for any git branch and are feature-wise identical to project's local Docksal environment.

 Use cases: